Accenture (NYSE:ACN) Price Target Raised to $255.00

-Accenture (NYSE:ACN) had its target price boosted by investment analysts at BMO Capital Markets from $215.00 to $255.00 in a research note issued on Monday, The Fly reports.
-BMO Capital Markets’ price target points to a potential upside of 10.11% from the stock’s previous close.
+Accenture (NYSE:ACN) had its target price boosted by research analysts at Wedbush from $240.00 to $255.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
+The brokerage presently has an “outperform” rating on the information technology services provider’s stock.
+Wedbush’s target price would suggest a potential upside of 9.02% from the company’s previous close.

-Several other equities research analysts also recently commented on ACN.
-Cowen boosted their target price on shares of Accenture from $175.00 to $210.00 and gave the stock an “outperform” rating in a research report on Friday, June 19th.
-Deutsche Bank upped their price objective on shares of Accenture from $215.00 to $245.00 and gave the stock a “buy” rating in a research report on Friday, June 26th.
-Stifel Nicolaus upped their price objective on shares of Accenture from $236.00 to $270.00 and gave the stock a “buy” rating in a research report on Thursday.
-JPMorgan Chase & Co. upped their price objective on shares of Accenture from $228.00 to $256.00 and gave the stock an “overweight” rating in a research report on Monday, August 17th.
-Finally, Robert W. Baird upped their price objective on shares of Accenture from $216.00 to $222.00 and gave the stock a “neutral” rating in a research report on Friday, June 26th.
-Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and seventeen have given a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus target price of $228.70.
+ACN has been the topic of a number of other research reports.
+Stifel Nicolaus raised their price target on Accenture from $236.00 to $270.00 and gave the company a “buy” rating in a research report on Thursday, September 17th.
+JPMorgan Chase & Co. raised their price target on Accenture from $228.00 to $256.00 and gave the company an “overweight” rating in a research report on Monday, August 17th.
+Susquehanna Bancshares raised their price target on Accenture from $225.00 to $250.00 in a research report on Friday, June 26th.
+Barclays raised their price target on Accenture from $240.00 to $260.00 and gave the company an “overweight” rating in a research report on Monday.
+Finally, BMO Capital Markets raised their price target on Accenture from $215.00 to $255.00 in a research report on Monday.
+Two research analysts have rated the stock with a sell rating, eight have given a hold rating and seventeen have issued a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and an average target price of $230.82.

-In related news, insider Ellyn Shook sold 2,501 shares of the business’s stock in a transaction that occurred on Monday, June 29th.
-The shares were sold at an average price of $212.27, for a total transaction of $530,887.27.
-Following the completion of the sale, the insider now directly owns 24,071 shares in the company, valued at $5,109,551.17.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Kathleen R. Mcclure sold 2,250 shares of the business’s stock in a transaction that occurred on Monday, July 20th.
-The shares were sold at an average price of $222.44, for a total transaction of $500,490.00.
-Following the sale, the chief financial officer now owns 22,127 shares of the company’s stock, valued at $4,921,929.88.
+In other news, CEO Julie Spellman Sweet sold 3,053 shares of Accenture stock in a transaction that occurred on Monday, July 20th.
+The shares were sold at an average price of $222.54, for a total transaction of $679,414.62.
+Following the completion of the transaction, the chief executive officer now directly owns 12,916 shares in the company, valued at $2,874,326.64.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, insider Jean-Marc Ollagnier sold 3,773 shares of Accenture stock in a transaction that occurred on Monday, July 20th.
+The shares were sold at an average price of $222.44, for a total transaction of $839,266.12.
+Following the transaction, the insider now owns 174,816 shares of the company’s stock, valued at $38,886,071.04.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 16,847 shares of company stock valued at $3,710,958.
-Corporate insiders own 0.10% of the company’s stock.
+Over the last ninety days, insiders have sold 16,847 shares of company stock worth $3,710,958.
+Insiders own 0.10% of the company’s stock.

-Large investors have recently modified their holdings of the business.
-Granite Investment Advisors LLC increased its position in Accenture by 2.5% in the first quarter.
-Granite Investment Advisors LLC now owns 21,354 shares of the information technology services provider’s stock worth $3,486,000 after purchasing an additional 516 shares during the last quarter.
-Integrated Wealth Concepts LLC lifted its position in shares of Accenture by 61.9% during the first quarter.
-Integrated Wealth Concepts LLC now owns 4,635 shares of the information technology services provider’s stock valued at $757,000 after buying an additional 1,772 shares during the last quarter.
-Engineers Gate Manager LP purchased a new position in shares of Accenture in the 1st quarter valued at approximately $477,000.
-Advisor Group Holdings Inc. acquired a new position in Accenture in the 1st quarter worth approximately $22,597,000.
-Finally, Tower Research Capital LLC TRC acquired a new position in Accenture in the 1st quarter worth approximately $1,683,000.
-73.44% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds have recently added to or reduced their stakes in the company.
+Granite Investment Advisors LLC lifted its holdings in shares of Accenture by 2.5% during the first quarter.
+Granite Investment Advisors LLC now owns 21,354 shares of the information technology services provider’s stock valued at $3,486,000 after purchasing an additional 516 shares during the last quarter.
+Integrated Wealth Concepts LLC lifted its holdings in shares of Accenture by 61.9% during the first quarter.
+Integrated Wealth Concepts LLC now owns 4,635 shares of the information technology services provider’s stock valued at $757,000 after purchasing an additional 1,772 shares during the last quarter.
+Engineers Gate Manager LP purchased a new position in shares of Accenture during the first quarter valued at approximately $477,000.
+Advisor Group Holdings Inc. purchased a new position in shares of Accenture during the first quarter valued at approximately $22,597,000.
+Finally, Tower Research Capital LLC TRC purchased a new position in shares of Accenture during the first quarter valued at approximately $1,683,000.
+Hedge funds and other institutional investors own 73.44% of the company’s stock.

 Accenture Company Profile